attillax/PAMI-2015/README.md

 make exams-solutions
 ```

-To compile the summary of formulas you will need to execute the following command:
+To compile the course summary you will need to execute the following command:
 ```
-make formulas
+make course
 ```

 To remove compiled report you will need to execute the following command: